PragathiKS/demo/tetrapak-commons/ui.dev/src/README.md

 }
 ```

-Notice that I am calling testHbsComponent as a function.
+Notice that we are calling testHbsComponent as a function.
 Webpack already does this pre-compilation work for us.

 8. Last, but not the least, we need to add ``#testApp`` div inside html template file created as part of component to check if handlebars template renders correctly.
 We also need to add a ``data-module`` to execute the JavaScript component.